On the quantitative isoperimetric inequality in the plane with the barycentric distance: Preliminaries

-We will also use the the following result by Fuglede (Lemma 2.2 in \cite{Fu89Transactions}): \begin{thm} Let $K_n$ be a sequence of convex compact sets of area $\pi$, converging in the Hausdorff metric to the unit ball $B$, written in the form $K_n=\{y\in \R^2: y=tx(1+u_n(x)), x\in \mathbb{S}^1, t\in [0,1]\}$ where $u_n$ is a Lipschitz function.
-The following estimate holds:
+We will use the following result by Fuglede (Lemma 2.2 in \cite{Fu89Transactions}): \begin{thm} Let $K_n$ be a sequence of convex compact sets of area $\pi$, converging in the Hausdorff metric to the unit ball $B$.
+Assume $K_n$ to be parametrized in the form